RudravaramSandeepKumar/DataAnalysis-Effective-PBI-Dashboard/README.md

 - In the below visual we can see the sales Data of only **DECEMBER** month for **CONSUMER** Category
-- Using the **Line Stacked chart** of 1st Visual all the sales and profits interacts with all other visuals.
+- Using the **LINE STACKED CHART** of 1st Visual all the sales and profits interacts with all other visuals.
 Refer below

   ![December month sales](https://github.com/user-attachments/assets/787e773a-42b7-4ffc-b8a6-62f4c816678c)

-- In this visual I have used **Sync Slicer** to slice all the pages of the data.
+- In this visual I have used **SYNC SLICER** to slice all the pages of the data.
-- You can see the visual dashboard only sliced for from **Jan-01-2012 to December-31-2013** It filtered only these 2 years of data.
+- You can see the visual dashboard only sliced for from **JAN-01-2012 to DEC-31-2013** It filtered only these 2 years of data.
 - In the report dashboard to present data effectively.
 In the second pic you can see the tables and visuals the calculations are different because only 2 data years data is sliced.
 Refer the below Visuals figures.